ladzzzz123/BizPlan/README.md

 ## Need For Product/Service

-What problem does this product/service solve better than anyone else?
-Describe the use-case and why anyone **needs** YOUR product or service?
+Convince your audience that you *really* understand the problem and the root cause of the problem better than anyone else?
+Explain your solution, but only enough to illustrate why anyone would **need** YOUR product or service.

-## Target Clients or Customers
+## Value Proposition to Target Clients or Customers

-Exactly WHO is the target?

-## Technology and Methodology
+You must have a maniacal focus on serving your customers.
+Loyal customers are the only asset any business ever has ... what is your value proposition to customers and why will these customers STICK with you.

+Make it clear that you know EXACTLY what your target customer demographic/psychographic is.
+Explain how you have already engaged with customers from this population.
+How many of these people have you engaged?
+What have your customers told you?
+How are you expanding your level and scope of engagement?
+What are you going to do for these customers that will fuel the scaling of your company?

+## Technology, Methodology, Innovation

 What is the technology behind the product?
 What is the methodology for producing the product?
+Explain your particular secret sauce or magic and what you are doing to develop your next recipes for secret sauce.

-## Industry Analysis
+## Competitive Industry Analysis

-Demonstrate that you have thoroughly developed a network that extends throughout your industry?
+What are you doing to gather competitive industry business intelligence?
+Demonstrate that you have thoroughly developed a network that extends throughout your industry and are working to understand the competition even more thoroughly.

 ## Leadership Advantage

-Beyond just your secret sauce, what is your leadership advantage in this space?
+Beyond just your current secret sauce, what is your dynamic leadership advantage in this space?
+How are you going to be better tomorrow than you are today?
+How are you going to accelerate your development of your leadership advantage?
+What is your plan for learning, training, getting tougher?

 ## Marketing Plan

-How do you use different avenues, primarily taking advantage of the Hootsuite platform to tell its STORY.
+How do you use different avenues, especially taking advantage of social media, APIs, version-controlled content repositories and other distributed platforms to spread the word, evangelize followers, to get others to do your PR and marketing.

+One person cannot implement a marketing plan alone.
+Explain how are you building the foundation for OTHERS to spread the word.
 "There’s nothing wrong with a CEO who can sell, but if he actually looks like a salesman, he’s probably bad at sales and worse at tech.”
 Peter Thiel and Blake Masters (2014-09-16).
 Zero to One: Notes on Startups, or How to Build the Future.

 ## Management Analysis

-Every single day we ask ourselves the seven key questions that every business must answer:
+Every single day anyone in business must ask the seven key questions that every business must answer:

 - **Timing** Is NOW the right time to research OR plan OR develop OR launch OR scale OR pivot OR shelve your particular business idea?
 - **Engineering** What is the breakthrough technology or methodology you have created beyond just incremental improvements?